lwdsw/Kiln/README.md

 ## What is this for?

-Kiln AI is based on a simple idea: building ML products is like any other product.
-That means:

-- Unexpected bugs emerge from users.
-- New/unexpected use cases will emerge.
-- Product goals will change over time.
-- Underlying tech will get better, and you’ll need to be able to adopt it to keep up.

-Classic data science doesn’t quite align with ML product development.
+Classic data science doesn’t quite align with ML product development goals.
 You can have the best evaluations ever, but if the dataset doesn’t match the product goals, it doesn’t matter.
-Kiln aims to fix that.
+Kiln aims to fix that:

 #### Kiln helps your whole team continuously improve your dataset.